 You could work this summer as a golf shop attendant anywhere.
 Or you could work as a golf shop attendant at Mackinac Island’s historic Wawashkamo Golf Club, a 120-year-old course built on a battleground where British and American soldiers fought during the War of 1812.

 You could work this summer as a retail associate.
-Or you could work as a retail associate in a unique island shop visited by people from all over the world.
+Or you could work as a retail associate in a unique Mackinac Island shop visited by people from all over the world.

 You could work this summer as a driver.
-Or you could work as a driver who pilots a horse-drawn carriage down the country’s only state highway that doesn’t allow motor vehicles.
+Or you could work as a driver who pilots a Mackinac Island horse-drawn carriage down the country’s only state highway that doesn’t allow motor vehicles.

 There’s a lot of jobs you could do this summer.
-But there’s only one place you can have a summer job while living on the No. 1 Best Island in the Continental U.S. – an island where there’s an amazing view of the Mackinac Straits, where you can meet peers from around the world and where after hours you can play as hard as you work.
+But there’s only one place you can have a summer job while living on the No. 1 Best Island in the Continental U.S. – an island where there are amazing views, where you can meet peers from around the world and where after hours you can play as hard as you work.

 “Once you’re off work, you’re on an island!
 It’s so beautiful during the summer time.
-One of my favorite pastimes was hammocking in the woods of Mackinac Island State Park (note that overnight hammocking or camping is not allowed on Mackinac Island) or along the beach with my friends, and the bar scene is super fun if you’re over 21.
+One of my favorite pastimes was hammocking in the woods of Mackinac Island State Park (note that overnight hammocking or camping is not allowed on Mackinac Island) or along the beach with my friends, and the bar scene on Mackinac Island is super fun if you’re over 21.
 It’s impossible not to make friends.
 You’ll find yourself growing into who you are as you fall into friend groups that you didn’t see coming.”

 A summer job on Mackinac Island is less about what you’re doing than where you’re doing it.
 Christina Eckrich could have worked at a Starbucks anywhere while she was a student at the University of Akron, but working at a Starbucks on Mackinac Island was like living in a paradise full of fudge, flowers and adventure.
 She loved sitting by the water after work and watching the boats with friends, or exploring Mackinac Island State Park.